North Carolina’s Motor Vehicle Code

 - Hit and Run (NCGS 20-166): North Carolina law requires that you stop after an accident.
 If you fail to stop, contact the police, provide information, and/or provide assistance, then you can be charged with a crime.
 A hit and run can be charged as either a misdemeanor or felony, depending on the circumstances.
 If you are accused of a hit-and-run accident, call a Charlotte traffic attorney immediately.

 - Running a Stop Light/Stop Sign (NCGS 20-158): You are required to obey all traffic signals and signs while on the road, including stop lights, stop signs, and yield signs.
 If you run through a red light or you roll through a stop sign, you can be ticketed.
-Whether you obtained a red light camera ticket or were ticketed by an officer who witnesses the apparent violation, contact an attorney today to discuss how to handle the situation best.
+Whether you obtained a red light camera ticket or were ticketed by an officer who witnesses the apparent violation, contact a Charlotte traffic lawyer today to discuss how to handle the situation best.

 - Reckless Driving (NCGS 20-140): If an officer witnesses you carelessly driving in willful or wanton disregard for the rights or safety of other people, then you can be ticketed for reckless driving.
 This can include driving significantly faster than the speed limit, swerving between lanes, tailgating, and other dangerous maneuvers.
 A reckless driving ticket is typically charged as a misdemeanor.